Vat fraud: Interdisciplinary Research on Tax crimes in the European Union

 Prof. Diane M. Ring

-Diane Ring currently serves as the Associate Dean of Faculty, Professor of Law and the Dr. Thomas F. Carney Distinguished Scholar at Boston College Law.
+Diane Ring currently serves as the Interim Dean of Faculty, Professor of Law and the Dr. Thomas F. Carney Distinguished Scholar at Boston College Law.
 She researches and writes primarily in the field of international taxation, corporate taxation, and ethical issues in tax practice.
 Her recent work addresses issues including information exchange, tax leaks, international tax relations, sharing economy and human equity transactions, and ethics in international tax.
 Diane was a consultant for the United Nation’s 2014 project on tax base protection for developing countries, and the U.N.'s 2013 project on treaty administration for developing countries.

 ECONOMICS OF CORRUPTION

 Prof. Tina Søreide

 Tina Søreide is Professor of Law and Economics at the Norwegian School of Economics (NHH).
 She holds a PhD in economics and did a post-doc in criminal law.
 Her research and publications are focused on corruption, governance, markets and development, currently with an emphasis on law enforcement.
 She was previously employed by the Faculty of Law, University of Bergen, the Chr.
 Michelsen Institute, and the World Bank, Washington DC.
 Tina is frequently engaged in policy work for the Norwegian Government and multilateral organizations.
 In 2020, she has served as the editor the volume "Negotiated Settlements in Bribery Cases A Principled Approach."